IBM/node-red-dsx-workflow/README.md

 ## 2. Create Bluemix services

 Create the following Bluemix service by following the link to use the Bluemix UI.
-Choose an appropriate `App name:`.
+Choose an appropriate name for the Node-RED application - `App name:`.
 Click on `Create`.

   * [**Node-RED Starter**](https://console.bluemix.net/catalog/starters/node-red-starter)